TimoGuy/BTZC_game_engine/README.md

             - Height is understood to include the radii, so when creating the character, I edit the height so that it is the Jolt definition.
             - Also adds a small assert to make sure that the height is enough to encompass both radii.

-1. Some misc pleasing things.
+1. DONE: Some misc pleasing things.
     - [x] Add prototype default texture for probuilder shapes.
         - [x] Get textures working.
         - [x] Make and add the grid texture.
             - I found a random one off twitter.

-1. Code review.
+1. DONE: Code review.
     - [ ] ~~Fix `@COPYPASTA` tags where there are banks.~~
         - Do we want to do a pool?
 A different system?
         - There isn't a way to delete render objects. **That needs to get written before implementing the level loading/saving system.**